entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998) defined the apomorphic state as "strongly interdigitate", while Friedman & Coates (2006) and subsequent authors defined the apomorphic state as "deeply notched".
+> - Clement *et al.* (2024): "Forey (1998) defined the apomorphic state as "strongly interdigitate", while Friedman & Coates (2006) and subsequent authors defined the apomorphic state as "deeply notched".
 Arratia & Schultze (2015) used a second apomorphic character-state defined as "undulated or excavated"; only used for *Atacamaia*."

 > - The coding of *Qujingodus* is 0.